manuelgrabowski/KeepInventorySortedSimple/README.md

 ## Usage

-You can use the middle mouse button to sort the inventory you're looking at.
-That keybinding can be changed in the configuration.
+You can use the middle mouse button or `R` to sort the inventory you're looking at.
+That keybindings can be changed in the configuration.
 That's pretty much it, there is not much more to it – check the rest of the configuration, but be aware that anything beyond this core functionality might be removed in upcoming versions (see below).

 While the mod is technically only required on the server, you should install it on server _and_ client.
 If you only install it on the server, vanilla clients can use it via the `/kiss` commands only.